 Inclusions

-- Domestic air from Ushuaia to Buenos Aires
+- 18 night cruise from Ushuaia to Buenos Aires aboard Le Lyrial (PONANT)

 - All onboard meals—breakfast, lunch, dinner, and complimentary 24-hour room service